run2bizdocs/docs/en-us/docs/4biz-helium/additional-features/communication-and-notification/chat/chat.md

 4. Item 2: The virtual assistant will send several fallback messages;
 5. Item 3: The virtual assistant will send options to talk to the attendant or to open a new service/incident request;
 6. Item 4: The user selects to talk to the attendant;
-7. Item 5: O assistente virtual abre um novo ticket e caso tenha um agente do lado do ticket, o ticket será criado com um alert;
+7. Item 5: The virtual assistant opens a new request/incident, and if there is an agent on the request side, the ticket will be created with an alert;
 8. Item 6: At this moment, the interaction between the user and the attendant may occur.

 ## Related